 Ready to sell?

 Thinking of selling?
 Is your home ‘move-in’ ready?
 Now is the time to really look around and finish those projects you barely notice anymore.
 They may be old to you, but they are fresh to a buyer.
 If you are ready to sell.
 That’s great news!
-You’ve got to be in it to win it, so you might as well get on the board.
-It’s a great time of year to show a home and nobody needs to move until next year.
-It may take longer than planned to sell, as there is only one buyer in the end and you never know what day they are going to show up.
+That’s great news!
+You’ve got to be in it to win it.
+You have to show it in order to sell it and it’s a great time of year to show a home.
+It may take longer than planned to sell, but there is only one buyer in the end and you never know what day they are going to appear.